fikayo-sanni/ductape-docs/docs/paystack.md

    ![Apps View](/img/paystack.png)

 ### 3. **Copy Your App Tag**
    - On the Paystack app page, locate your **App Tag**.
-Copy it and store it somewhere safe—you’ll need it in your code.
+Copy it and store it somewhere safe you’ll need it in your code.
    ![Apps View](/img/paystack-2.png)

 ### 4. **Get Your Ductape Credentials**
    - Click the **Tokens** button at the top of the page.
    ![Apps View](/img/tokens.png)
    - Click the **eye** icon to reveal your credentials.
-An OTP will be sent to your email—enter it in the prompt to view your Ductape credentials.
+An OTP will be sent to your email enter it in the prompt to view your Ductape credentials.
    ![Apps View](/img/tokens-otp.png)
    - Copy and store your credentials securely.
 You’ll need your `user_id`, `workspace_id`, and `private_key`.